cabrinha/cabrinha.github.io/_posts/2019-05-16-Puppeteering.md

 ## Puppet CA

 The Puppet CA server holds all of the SSL certs.
-It recieves cert signing requests, handles the signing and revoking of certs and also stores the certs.
+It receives cert signing requests, handles the signing and revoking of certs and also stores the certs.
 It handles none of the catalog compilation and does none of the "work" you'd expect from a puppetserver.
 By handing off the certificate management responsibilities to a single node, we can free our other puppetservers from the pain of syncing certs back and forth or sharing a disk volume between all of them.
 Backups and general cert management becomes easier when you only have a single point of contact to operate from.

 ### SSL Cert Challenges